Quaternionic projective invariance of the $k$-Cauchy-Fueter complex and applications I: Introduction

 It is a useful and important fact in complex analysis that the product of two holomorphic functions is also holomorphic, and so is the composition of two holomorphic transformations.
 Moreover, the Cauchy-Riemann operator and Dolbeault complex are invariant under biholomorphic transformations, and so they exist on complex manifolds.
 The counterpart of a holomorphic transformation is the notion of a regular transformation $f:\mathbb{H}^{ n}\rightarrow \mathbb{H}^{ n}$, i.e. each component of $f$ is a $1$-regular $ \mathbb{H} $-valued function.
-Because of non-commutativity, the composition of a $k$-regular function with a regular transformation is usually not $k$-regular.
-It is necessary to known under which transformations of $ \mathbb{H}^{ n} $ the $k$-regularity is preserved.
-Namely, we need to clarify the invariant group of the $k$-Cauchy-Fueter operator and complex.
+But the composition of a $k$-regular function with a regular transformation is usually not $k$-regular because of non-commutativity.
+It is necessary to known under which transformations of $ \mathbb{H}^{ n} $ the $k$-regularity is preserved, i.e, to clarify the invariant group of the $k$-Cauchy-Fueter operator and complex.
 Liu-Zhang \cite{Zhang} constructed and investigated invariant operators on the quaternionic hyperbolic space under the action of ${\rm Sp}(n ,1) $ by using representation theory, which coincide with the $k$-Cauchy-Fueter operator for $k\geq 1$.

-The Cauchy-Riemann operator in unique in the sense that it has an invariant group of infinite dimensions, while for all known generalizations, such as the Dirac operator in Clifford analysis and the tangential Cauchy-Riemann operator etc., their invariant groups are only of finite dimensions.
-But the group is still large enough to have various important applications (cf. e.g. \cite{PQ,Ryan95}).
-More generally, it is an active direction to investigate the function theory of conformally invariant operators of higher spins (cf. \cite{BEV,DWR17,ER,ES,LSW} and references therein).
+The Cauchy-Riemann operator is unique in the sense that it has an invariant group of infinite dimensions, while for all known generalizations, such as the Dirac operator in Clifford analysis and the tangential Cauchy-Riemann operator etc., their invariant groups are only of finite dimensions.
+But they are still large enough to have various important applications (cf. e.g. \cite{PQ,Ryan95}).
+More generally, it is an active direction to investigate the function theory of conformally invariant operators of higher spins (cf. \cite{BEV,BDLSW,DWR17,ER,ES,LSW} and references therein).
 On $4$-dimensional Minkowski space, they are massless field operators for higher spins in physics, which are systematically investigated by Penrose et. al. \cite{PR1,PR2} with the help of conformal invariance.
-Operators of higher spins on the Euclidean space and the Minkowski space have the same complexification.
+Operators of higher spins on the Euclidean space and on the Minkowski space have the same complexification.
 They are also explored from the point of view of representation theory by Frenkel-Libine \cite{FL1,FL2}.